Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Introduction

 \begin{enumerate}

 \item

-A maximizing minimum rate optimization problem is established, where the transmit power of AF relay is limited and each IRS phase shift is need to meet the requirement of unit-modulus.
-Aiming to achieve a high information exchange rate, a low-complexity algorithm based on zero forcing and successive convex approximation (LC-ZF-SCA) is put forward to address the optimization problem by alternately optimizing one variable and fixing the other two variables.
-For AF relay beamforming matrix, its semi-closed expression can be derived by utilizing ZF method.
-For the optimization subproblem of IRS phase shift for the first or second time slots, SCA algorithm is applied to solve the non-convex subproblem given the other two variables.
-In contrast to random phase and only AF relay, the proposed LC-ZF-SCA method can achieve a 68.5\% higher rate gain when total transmit power is 30dBm.
+An optimization problem of maximizing minimum rate is cast, which is subject to the transmit power of AF relay and unit-modulus requirement of IRS phase shift.
+With the aim of solving the problem, a low-complexity alternating iterative optimizing (AIO) algorithm based on zero forcing and successive convex approximation (LC-ZF-SCA) is came up with.
+We use ZF method to harvest the closed-form expression of AF relay beamforming matrix, and utilize SCA algorithm to address the non-convex optimization subproblems of IRS phase shifts of two time slots.
+Furthermore, the highest order of the computational complexity of LC-ZF-SCA method is $\mathcal{O}(N^3+M^3)$ FLOPs.
+In contrast to the comparison benchmarks like random phase and only AF relay, up to 68.5\% rate gain is attained by the proposed LC-ZF-SCA method when total transmit power is 30dBm.

 \item